 “A ‘G can’t get the discounted rate,” I chuckled.
 Kisses smacked her bright pink painted lips together.
 She wore one side of her head shaved with waist long honey blonde box braids cascading to the side.

 “Please, niggas come from all over the country to see me, boo; you know this.
-If Drake, NBA players, and NFL dudes don’t get a discount, what makes you think I’ll give you one?” she stared at me expectantly.
+If NBA players and NFL dudes don’t get a discount, what makes you think I’ll give you one?” she stared at me expectantly.

 “I don’t expect anything less from you.
 But you gon’ work for it later,” I replied, biting my lower lip.
 I handed two stacks to Kisses that she threw into her Louis bag.
 Of course, she made twice that amount on any given Friday, but I do a lot for her, more than my other girls next to Ekko.

 “Top Model ain’t here tonight?” observed Kisses looking around with a smirk on her face.
 ‘Top Model’ was the nickname she gave to Ekko.
 They were aware of each other and couldn’t stand being in the same vicinity.